 What’s the weather like in different parts of Sweden?

 Festivals in Sweden

-If you want to experience Swedish culture at its best, try to visit during one of the big festivals.
-One thing to bear in mind is that, as most Swedes get to take time off work during these festivals, prices for hotels tend to shoot up.
-Use the guides below to get planning:
+And although it’s tempting to try to visit during one of the big national festivals, one thing to bear in mind is that, as most Swedes get to take time off work during these festivals, prices for hotels tend to shoot up.